Rodrigo Duterte: Arrest and detention at the International Criminal Court

 On March 7, 2025, Duterte left for Hong Kong alongside Honeylet Avanceña, his daughter Veronica and his entourage.
 Although his lawyer Salvador Panelo said that his purpose of travel was to attend a KOJC-organized campaign sortie for Partido Demokratiko Pilipino among overseas Filipino workers, his departure coincided with reports that the release of an arrest warrant for Duterte from the International Criminal Court (ICC) was imminent.
 Others who attended the event include Duterte's daughter, Vice President Sara Duterte, Senators Ronald dela Rosa and Bong Go, and senatorial candidates Rodante Marcoleta and Vic Rodriguez.

 On March 11, 2025, upon his return from Hong Kong on a commercial flight, Duterte was arrested at Ninoy Aquino International Airport for crimes against humanity of murder, torture, and rape.
 The warrant was issued by the ICC, but coursed through Interpol.
 A top official of the Marcos administration earlier said that the government would honor its commitments to Interpol if an arrest warrant was issued, despite its policy of not cooperating with the ICC.
 Duterte questioned the warrant's legitimacy, asserting that the arrest did not follow standard procedures and that any prosecution should occur within the Philippines.
 His supporters rallied in major cities condemning the arrest, while activists hailed the arrest as a pivotal moment for justice.
 He was soon surrendered to the ICC in The Hague, Netherlands, where he was being held as of 11 March 2025.

 The indictment against Duterte, which was made public on September 22, 2025, accused him of involvement in the murders of 76 people between 2013 and 2018.
 Fifty-seven of the killings took place during his presidency, and the other 19 occurred during his third term as mayor of Davao City.
 On October 10, 2025, the ICC rejected a request from Duterte to be released from detention, arguing that he posed a risk of fleeing and would not be willing to return for trial, as well as presenting concerns about potential witness intimidation if he were granted freedom.
+On January 26, 2026, the ICC declared Duterte fit for trial, overruling efforts by his lawyers to have the charges dismissed on health grounds.
+Duterte waived his right to appear at any proceedings, with his lawyer Nicholas Kaufman stating that he was not mentally fit to follow the hearing.
+On April 23, 2026, the Pre-Trial Chamber of the ICC committed Duterte to trial.

+In May 2026, the ICC Pre-Trial Chamber I denied Duterte's appeal to dismiss the charges.
+That same month the Trial Chamber III of the ICC set the opening statements in Duterte's trial to begin on November 30, 2026.
+On September 3, 2026, his defense asked the ICC to verify digital evidence presented by the prosecution, saying that much of the material against Duterte had been taken from open-source and user-generated content from the internet.